admiraltyio/admiralty/docs/quick_start.md

     ```

     :::note
     Admiralty Open Source uses cert-manager to generate a server certificate for its [mutating pod admission webhook](concepts/scheduling.md#proxy-pods).
-In addition, Admiralty Developer/Enterprise use cert-manager to generate server certificates for Kubernetes API authenticating proxies (mTLS for clusters, OIDC for users), and client certificates for cluster [identities](operator_guide/authentication.md#identities) (talking to the mTLS proxies of other clusters).
+In addition, Admiralty Cloud and Admiralty Enterprise use cert-manager to generate server certificates for Kubernetes API authenticating proxies (mTLS for clusters, OIDC for users), and client certificates for cluster [identities](operator_guide/authentication.md#identities) (talking to the mTLS proxies of other clusters).
     :::

 ## Installation